natashabatalha/PandExo/docs/jwstinput.rst

 Set ``inst_dict['configuration']['detector']['ngroup'] = 'optimize'`` to let
-PandExo select a group count, or enter an integer valid for the selected Pandeia detector configuration.
+PandExo select a group count, or enter an integer valid for the selected Pandeia detector configuration. ``optimize`` is a PandExo convenience value, not a native Pandeia detector value.
 NIRCam and DHS templates also accept ``readout_pattern = 'optimize'`` to account for saturation and estimated data excess when choosing a readout.